kedro-org/kedro-training/training_docs/15_plugins.md

 ## Process

 1. Run `kedro airflow create` to generate a DAG file for your project.
-2. If needed, customize the DAG file as described [below](https://github.com/quantumblacklabs/kedro-airflow/blob/master/README.md#customization).
+2. If needed, customize the DAG file.
 3. Run `kedro airflow deploy` which will copy the DAG file from the `airflow_dags` folder in your Kedro project into the `dags` folder in the Airflow home directory.

 > *Note:* The generated DAG file will be placed in `$AIRFLOW_HOME/dags/` when `kedro airflow deploy` is run, where `AIRFLOW_HOME` is an environment variable.
 If the environment variable is not defined, Kedro-Airflow will create `~/airflow` and `~/airflow/dags` (if required) and copy the DAG file into it.